eclipse-ecal/ecal-core/README.md

 #### Core Internal Feature Configuration

-##### `ECAL_CORE_CONFIG_INIFILE`
+##### `ECAL_CORE_CONFIGURATION`
-- Enabling this option allows eCAL to be configured via an `ecal.ini` file.
+- Enabling this option allows eCAL to be configured via an `ecal.yaml` file.
 This file is used to set various configuration parameters for eCAL, providing flexibility in adjusting its behavior without modifying the source code.
-- Requires simpleini library.
+- Requires yaml-cpp library.

 ##### `ECAL_CORE_COMMAND_LINE`
 - Enabling this option includes support for eCAL application command-line interfaces (cmd line).
 This allows you to interact with eCAL applications through the command line, providing additional runtime configuration options.